easyvolts/pubsub_actors/README.md

 1) actors are simple functions that run until completion and are interacting only by means of a common message bus.
 2) the message bus is a publisher/subscriber copy-based data distribution subsystem with possibility to mute specific publishers.
 3) messages carry only generic typed payloads (for example, bool or int32 or string) with simple and unambiguous meaning (for example, count of pulses is int32, speed from GPS is float, switch states is bool).
 4) message's content is described in message's topic - record in pub/sub queue manager's list that holds data description as "path" in suffix tree separated by dots, data type and size in memory.
-For example, valid path could be ".brd.gps.speed" - path to GPS speed topic that posts information from GPS embedded in the board.
+For example, valid path could be ".hw.tty.cfg.speed" - path to console speed topic that sets and holds (if made "sticky") information about speed setting of UART on the board.
 ![example of the suffic tree that describes topics in a system](img/suffix_tree.png)

 # main goals